 Founded in 1971, the Queensland Maritime Museum contains large-scale exhibitions featuring historic sailing ships, cruise liners and tankers; as well as a library containing artefacts, documents and original maritime photographs.

-The Story Bridge stretches across the Brisbane River; connecting Fortitude Valley to Kangaroo Point.
-Visitors with strong stomachs and nerves of steel can climb to the top for a reward of breathtaking city vistas.
+Story Bridge stretches across the Brisbane River, connecting Fortitude Valley to Kangaroo Point.
+Visitors with strong stomachs and nerves of steel can book a climb to the top for a reward of breathtaking city vistas.
 Apart from regular daytime climbs, there are also dawn-, twilight- and nighttime climbs for an entirely different experience of the view.